Enter the Oregon Morgan Classic Online! Click on the HSO logo below.

 Look What's New!
-New Color Horse Award at OMC & an Expanded Youth of the Year Program Starting in 2018
+Color Horse Award at OMC & an Expanded Youth of the Year Program Starting in 2018

 Nancy Falk riding Gwen

-MHAO Budget for Youth of the Year Expanded
+Expanded Budget for Youth of the Year

 MHAO has received a donation of $15,000 from the Nancy Falk Trust to be used as follows: $500 per year for 15 years will be used to support the MHAO Youth of the Year program (to a total of $7,500), and $500 per year less award costs (to a total of $7,500) will continue for approximately 14 years to provide a new perpetual award with prize money to the highest scoring color Morgan at the Oregon Morgan Classic.
 Both will continue until the funds are fully disbursed.

-Morgan horses eligible for the colored Morgan perpetual award shall be registered with the AMHA as a palomino, grey, pinto, buckskin, cremello, or perlino.
+Morgan horses eligible for the colorful Morgan perpetual award shall be registered with the AMHA as a palomino, grey, pinto, buckskin, cremello, or perlino.
 Variations such as in eye color and/or the presence of a splash gene will not count as a horse of color.

-The color award will go to the Morgan horse entered that wins the colored Morgan high point tabulation for the OMC show.
+The color award will go to the Morgan horse entered that wins the colorful Morgan high point tabulation for the OMC show.
 There will be a perpetual award maintained on behalf of the club, a smaller award for the winner to keep plus prize money as previously stated.

 Points will be calculated as follows: Five points for first, three for second, and then one point for placing in each class entered.
 No class will be double counted.
 If the class is a Championship class, points earned will be doubled.
 Classes can be of any type.